chern-kp/multichatbot-extension/README.md

 ### Manual Installation

-1. Download ZIP archive of current github repository: [Download Link](https://github.com/chern-kp/multichatbot-extension/archive/refs/heads/main.zip)
+1. Download ZIP archive from the [Releases page](https://github.com/chern-kp/multichatbot-extension/releases)
 2. Extract the ZIP file
 3. Open Chrome (or another Chromium-based browser) and go to `chrome://extensions/`
 4. Enable "Developer mode" in the top right corner